 “And what do we mean by the Revolution?
 The War?
 That was only an effect and consequence of it.” — John Adams to Thomas Jefferson, 1815

-For Indians in the Great Lakes and Ohio Valley, it’s no coincidence that they tried to unite at this point, primarily under the Odawa (or Ottawa) leader Pontiac.
+For Indians in the Great Lakes and Ohio Valley, it’s no coincidence that they tried to unite at this point, primarily under the Ottawa leader Pontiac.
 As we saw in Chapter 3, Indians in the French Pays d’en Haut (“upper country”) triangulated their relationship with Europeans by playing French and British off against each other — shifting alliances based on diplomatic and trade terms.
 Neither British nor French could afford to sever their alliance with all Indians out of fear that they would join the other side and gang up on them.
-Now, after 1763, the French were gone and it was basically expansion-minded Whites against Indians, a misnomer (based on Christopher Columbus’ original misunderstanding of his whereabouts in the Caribbean) that became increasingly common among British Americans instead of individual tribal names like Shawnee, Delaware, Miami, Iroquois, Cherokee, etc. Indians, too, began to see themselves increasingly as one group but struggled to unify.
+After 1763, the French were gone and it was basically expansion-minded Whites against Indians, now a commonly used term among British Americans instead of individual tribal names like Shawnee, Delaware, Miami, Iroquois, Cherokee, etc. Indians, too, began to see themselves increasingly as one group but struggled to unify.
 Linguistic barriers and traditional rivalries made it difficult for tribes to communicate and cooperate with each other.
 Pontiac’s uprising was a brutal conflict that included treacheries on both sides and civilian casualties.
 Similar to what we saw with Bacon’s Rebellion (1676) on a smaller scale in Chapter 5, the British preferred to tamp down hostilities and maintain peace along the frontier, but settlers pushed for war and expansion.
-Pontiac’s War not only exacerbated Britain’s relationship with American colonists but also bound the colonists together in a shared experience, helping to lay the foundation for future cooperation against the British.
+Pontiac’s War not only exacerbated Britain’s relationship with American colonists but also bound the colonists together in a shared traumatic experience, helping to lay the foundation for future cooperation against the British.

-Geographic expansion and Indian conflict, then, complicated the relationship between Britain and their American colonists.
+Geographic expansion and Indian conflict, then, complicated Britain’s relationship with their American colonists.
 Also, some masters feared Britain’s potential power to outlaw slavery in the colonies.
-Yet, as is often the case in human conflict, be it marital, political, or military, money was at the root of the problem.
+Yet, as is often the case in human conflict, be it marital, commercial, political, or military, money was an important root of the problem.
 The British tried to crack down on smuggling, regulate currency, and collect import taxes, enforcing the Navigation Acts they’d passed in mid-century to enforce their mercantilist monopoly on American trade.
+They were trying to steer more trade toward England and away from France and the Netherlands because that was the whole point of colonizing; otherwise the “mother country” is paying to run the place while others reap the profit.
 American merchants protested against British officials being able to search their homes and warehouses for contraband.
 One of their lawyers in Boston, James Otis, Jr., wrote, “Taxation without representation was tyranny.”
 They’d been arguing the same since at least as far back as 1750.

 Rebellion Fit For An Englishman

 Second, political representation proportional to British Americans’ small population wouldn’t have helped the colonists much.
 Parliament could’ve just called their no taxation without representation bluff and given them a small number of seats in the House of Commons.
-However, that would’ve opened the door for the entire United Kingdom and the American colonies were bound to grow bigger.
+However, that would’ve opened the door for the entire United Kingdom and the American colonies were bound to grow bigger (to say nothing of India, later).

 Third, representation of any kind barely existed outside the British Empire in 1763 and complaining about its lack thereof would not have even made sense elsewhere.
-Unlike absolutist European and Asian monarchies, England had a tradition of rights among its people — a contract between ruler and ruled — that dated back to Magna Carta of the late Middle Ages (at least in myth) through Edward Coke’s Petition of Right, the English Civil War, and Glorious Revolution.
-In the English Civil War of the 1640s, Puritans chopped their king’s head off and set up the biggest republic the world had seen in 1500 years.
+Unlike absolutist European and Asian monarchies, England had a tradition of rights among its people — a contract between ruler and ruled — that dated back (at least in myth) to Magna Carta of the late Middle Ages through Edward Coke’s Petition of Right, the English Civil War, and Glorious Revolution.
+In the English Civil War of the 1640s, Puritans beheaded their king and set up the biggest republic the world had seen in 1500 years.
 The monarchy restored but, after the Glorious Revolution of 1688, it never regained true power from Parliament and ministers (see the 1689 Bill of Rights).

 Currency was also controversial.
-With no sources of gold or silver, the colonies tended to experience a net outflow of specie, or hard currency (precious metals), making that an impractical solution for legal tender.
+With no gold or silver mines, the colonies usually had an outflow of hard currency, making specie (coins) an impractical solution for legal tender.
 Most backcountry transactions relied on bartering of commodities (e.g. tobacco, hay, rum, nails, etc.), but foreign merchants demanded gold or silver in port cities.
 Locally printed colonial money was spotty and unreliable and depreciated when taken overseas.
 The British standardized colonial money with the Currency Act of 1764, that encouraged the use of (British) pound sterling by regulating colonial money and prohibiting it from use in debt transactions, the basis of most import-export trade.
-This tightening of the money supply was a major grievance for the next decade, though the British repealed the act in 1774, before the actual Revolution.
+This tightening of the money supply was a major grievance for the next decade, though the British repealed the act in 1774, before the actual revolution.
 Taxes were even more contentious.

 Tax Disputes, Military Occupation & Resistance